michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun-review.md

 Shortly after 9 a.m. when the race started, the mass of E and F runners moved forward.
-Not long afterwards, there was a sudden surge as everyone starting jogging forwards.
+Not long afterwards, there was a sudden surge as everyone starting jogging towards the start.
 Upon reaching the start, the announcer said that some of the D batch had pushed through the tape.
 A few minutes later and we were off.
 This large group of D, E and F runners in a frenzy.

 #### Obstacle course